Bicycle Accident Reconstruction and Litigation

 Bicycle Accident Reconstruction and Litigation is a bicycle law treatise in the United States regarding the engineering and legal aspects of bicycle accidents, directed at engineers and attorneys handling bicycle accident cases.
 Thus, its scope is confined to the highly technical engineering and legal issues specific to bicycle accidents.
+According to the CDC, there were over 1,000 bicycle deaths in 2015 in the U.S. (US).
 However, while its scope within the field of bicycle law is limited, and is thus of limited use as a general treatise on bicycle law, it serves as an invaluable guide to the professional practitioner handling a bicycle accident case.